sg893052/sonic-buildimage/L2/Reserved Vlan/Reserved Vlan range.md

 When the Reserved Vlan range is changed from config, Vlan Manager will be notified through config db.
 Vlan Manager will then change the Reserved Vlan range in state db and also update the 'in use' flag for the Vlans already in use.

 Vlan Manager will also notify the consumers (Ex.
 PAC), indicating that there is a change in Reserved Vlan range.
 The consumers will then send request to Vlan Manager to allocate a new Vlan for its use.
-The cosumer will need to send the request to Vlan Manager and then wait for the response with new allocated reserved Vlan.
+The consumer will need to send the request to Vlan Manager and then wait for the response with new allocated reserved Vlan.

-The cosumers will send a request to Vlan Manager to de-allocate a reserved Vlan that it no longer needs.
+The consumers will send a request to Vlan Manager to de-allocate a reserved Vlan that it no longer needs.

-Vlan Manager will set the 'in use' flag for the the Vlan that it chooses to allocate for the consumer.
+Vlan Manager will set the 'in use' flag for the Vlan that it chooses to allocate for the consumer.

 VLAN manager will have a thread running to log messages on syslog periodically if there is a VLAN configured by the user from the reserved VLAN range.